How to Choose Composite Decking Colour

 When cleaning your decks with a power washer, remember the following:

 - Use a wide nozzle when using a power washer.
-The lower pressure with a wide nozzle or fan will minimize the chance of damaging your deck.
+The lower pressure with a wide nozzle or fan will minimise the chance of damaging your deck.

-- Depending on your manufacturer, there will be a maximum PSI which your composite decking materials can handle.
+- Depending on your manufacturer, there will be a maximum PSI that your composite decking materials can handle.
 Exceeding these may damage the deck.
-For more information about this, contact your supplier.
+For more information about this, contact your supplier, as a rule of thumb you should not exceed 1500 (PSI)

 - Learn to use a power washer properly.
 If it’s your first time using a power washer, get all the information you need.
 It includes the PSI settings, the recommended distance, and the proper handling.

 - Go along the grains of the composite decking and do it plank by plank.
 It lessens the chance of grazing the composites.

 - If you’re still unsure whether it’s safe or not, you can test the power washer on a hidden surface of your deck.
 Just in case it gets damaged, you won’t need to worry about it so much.

 Depending on the brand, some composite decking materials are softer than wood.
 Due to this, using a power washer badly can cause the outer layer of the material to come off.
-Once this happens, your patio will be more susceptible to weather damage, moulds and chipping.
+Once this happens, your patio will be more susceptible to weather damage, mould, and chipping.

 How to Clean Your Composite Decking Without a Power Washer

 If you don’t want to take the risk of using a pressure washer on your composite decking, you can try the traditional way of cleaning a garden deck.
 It may not be as fast as a power washer, but it can save you the trouble of replacing broken and chipped composites; plus, it works, if not better, than a power washers.

 - Sweep the decking to remove dirt and debris.
 Make sure to clean even the smallest gaps.
 For this, you can use a vacuum cleaner, a brush, or a leaf blower.